rcxwhiz/ModCraft/README.md

 - [ ] Get `modcraft_lib` to be able to define a mod
 - [ ] An example mod that loads and runs
 - [ ] Figure out the real appropriate license

-### BUG!!!

-I have discovered that apparently when you open a connection to a server, that just doesn't return an error?
-So what you are waiting on to show that you are really connected is a connected event, which is fair enough.
-My current game logic moves the game state right when there is user input to join or host a server.
-The game state should really be changed after the successful connection event?
-This really feels like I need to figure out a better way to handle the states with an internal server.
-What would work really well is if there could be a set of states for each enum.

 # Long Term Goals